abhiabhi0/obsidan-programmerCave/LLD/07 - Creational Design Patterns - Singleton and Builder.md

 ### Problems
 - **Complex object creation**
 	- There are multiple ways to create an object, but constructors are the primary technique used for creating instances of a class.
-However, constructors become unmanageable when there is a need to create an object with many parameters.
+However, <mark class="hltr-o">constructors become unmanageable when there is a need to create an object with many parameters</mark>.
 This is known as the **telescoping constructor anti-pattern.
 	- The telescoping constructor anti-pattern is a code smell that indicates that the class has too many constructors.
 This is a code smell because it is difficult to maintain and extend the class.

 - **Validation and failing object creation**